 Starting in the southeast and ending in the northwest, here are the spots you should stop at and check out if you want to get an authentic experience of the Pan-American Highway in Panama:

-Three hours east of Panama City, there’s not much very noteworthy for travelers as you venture closer to the Darien province and the wild fronteir of the jungle that lays there.
+Three hours east of Panama City, there’s not much very noteworthy for travelers as you venture closer to the Darien province and the wild frontier of the jungle that lays there.
 However a very neat spot that you shouldn’t miss is the bat caves of Lago Bayano.
 Boats heading to the caves leave from the Bayano Bridge and the town of Pueblo Nuevo can even put you up for the night.
-You can easily arrange this tour at: https://www.keteka.com/product/bayano-caves-and-pueblo-nuevo-3/
+To arrange this tour with a local, click here

 Or if you’re looking to just cool off before continuing your journey, a dip in the lake with the local muchachos is sure to be refreshing!